hyperledger-archives/fabric-chaintool-original/README.md

 # Protocol

-Chaintool tunnels its protobuf-based protocol into the standard chaincode protocol.
+_chaintool_ tunnels its protobuf-based protocol into the standard chaincode protocol.
 This standard protocol consists of a single "function" string, and an array of string "args".
 This protobuf schema for the standard chaincode protocol is:
 ```
 message ChaincodeInput {